xechoz/BoringTabLayout/README.md

 2. tabLayout.setTabs(viewPager: ViewPager, tabs: List<View>)
 3. Listen to tab selection status changes. override yourTabView.setSelected: change your tab style when selected changed
 4. (optional) tabLayout.setIndicator(DrawIndicator)
-5. (optional) BoringTabLayout is just a LinearLayout, and can use any LinearLayout attributes in your xml file
+5. (optional) BoringTabLayout is just a LinearLayout, and you can use any LinearLayout attributes in your xml file and your tab view

 Demo